Doubles curling: Rules of play

 The team that has the decision on the placement of the positioned stones also has the option to use their power play.
 Each team may use the power play only once per game and it cannot be during an extra end.
 The power play allows the positioned stones to be moved to the side of the sheet (which side is at the discretion of the team using the power play) with the back edge of the stone in the house positioned on the tee line where the 8-foot and 12-foot circles meet and the guard correspondingly moved to the side of the guard zone.

 Of the five stones each team delivers during an end, one player throws the first and last stone while the other player must throw the three in between.
-Unlike traditional curling the throwing order may change between ends.
-The player that is not delivering the stone may act as a sweeper or as skip at the far end.
-The player throwing the stone often gets up after releasing the stone to sweep.
+Unlike in traditional curling, the throwing order may change between ends.
+In high-level mixed doubles play, it is common for the female partner to deliver the first and last stones, and for the male partner to deliver the middle three.
+The player that is not delivering the stone may act as a sweeper or as skip at the far end, and the player throwing the stone often gets up after releasing the stone to sweep.

 No stone, including those in the house, can be removed from play prior to the delivery of the fourth stone of an end.
 If there is a violation, the delivered stone is removed from play and any stones moved are returned to their original position by the non-offending team.

 The game is scored the same as traditional curling, where the team with a stone in the house closest to the button scores one point for every stone in the house closer to the button than the closest opposing stone.
+A game is completed after eight ends unless an extra end is required due to a tie, or if a team concedes before reaching that point.